-He looked at her face and realised for the first time that she had aged since he last saw her – of course she had, but he’d somehow not noticed in the rush of arriving at the airport and the funeral preparations and then all of the people he hadn’t seen for years arriving to witness their grief.
+He looked at her face and realised for the first time that she had aged since he last saw her – of course she had, but he’d somehow not noticed in the rush of arriving at the airport and the funeral preparations and then all of the people he hadn’t seen for years arriving to witness his family’s grief.
 Around her mouth new lines had been drawn, now accentuated by the lack of sleep.
 He wanted to say something then, to make her feel better, but before he could, she stooped to pick up the loaded tray and walked back out of the room into the corridor that led to the big kitchen at the back of the house.

-It was only when walking out of the church that he’d seen Katrina, sitting in the last pew with her middle-aged daughter and a woman he didn’t know, weeping openly, bent over with her head resting on the pew in front of her, hands clasped together in prayer over her head, her back heaving with sobs.
+It was only when walking out of the church that he’d seen Katrina, sitting in the last pew with her middle-aged daughter and a woman he didn’t know, bent over with her head resting on the pew in front of her, hands clasped together in prayer over her head, her back heaving with sobs.
 He wanted to weep then.
 Wanted to join her on his knees and weep for his father, for her, for himself – but he didn’t.
 There were people to greet outside, arrangements to be made to get everyone to the house.

 Dad loved that picture for some reason, Helen said as she came back into the room to collect the remaining glasses.
 It’s the only one with mom he left up.

 I’d forgotten how camp I was, Nathan said, looking over his shoulder at her, smiling.
 I mean…look at me.
 Poor kid.

 Well, she said, stopping for a moment, used wine glass in hand, You were a bit camp.
 I was fat.
 We all had our problems.

 Well, all of us except James, Nathan said, helping her fill the tray with glasses.